Caption: Carl Baker tabling at a March for Science 04/17 event, where he got over 60 Pro-Truth Pledge sign-ups (Courtesy of Carl Baker)

 The Main Event: Gathering Signatures

 Now, to the main event: actually getting signatures.

 The binder provides you with the basics you will need to gather signatures when either canvassing or tabling.
 When canvassing, you’ll just walk around or stand in place and ask them to sign the pledge.
 When tabling, you will take out the flyers, the PTP text, the FAQs, the sign-up sheets, and if you have them business cards, and spread them out on a table.
-In either case, follow the guidelines below for gathering signatures.

 - Once people come close enough (5 yards) meet people’s eyes and smile

 - When tabling, it’s best to avoid sitting behind a table and having it between you and people: stand to the side or in front of the table instead

 - While in most cases, PTP merchandise is optimal, in some thematic events, you can also make a good impact with wearing an event-themed t-shirt, such as Carl Baker wearing a pro-science shirt at a March for Science event